slashbindu/hello-world/README.md

-# Common Common server architecture patterns  for building highly scalable applications
+# Common  server architecture patterns  for building highly scalable applications

 There is no one-size-fits-all solution to improving scalability and performance.
 Belowe are a number of patterns that occur frequently: